 This Green to Gold option is a 21-month program in which active duty enlisted soldiers can complete their bachelor’s degrees or earn a master’s degree while simultaneously earning their commission as an officer.
 Soldiers aiming to complete their bachelor’s degrees must have two years as a full-time student remaining in their degree programs.
 This involves going back to an eligible school to complete coursework while participating in the Army ROTC program.
 While at school, soldiers will continue to earn their military pay and have access to military benefits.

 - Eligibility: Soldiers must be U.S. citizens in good standing who have completed at least two years of active duty service.
-Upon graduating from the Green to Gold program, soldiers must be younger than 30 years old and have served less than 10 years on active duty.
+Upon graduating from the Green to Gold program, soldiers must be younger than 30 years old and have served fewer than 10 years on active duty.
 Soldiers must be eligible for reenlistment and have no more than three dependents.
 Soldiers will incur an eight-year service commitment (three years on active duty and five years in the Reserve, National Guard, or the IRR).

 - Payment: Soldiers who participate in this program are not eligible to use Tuition Assistance but can use the Montgomery GI Bill Active Duty or Army College Fund to fund their education.

 This Green to Gold Option provides financial aid for enlisted soldiers on active duty who want to finish their education and become officers after graduating.
 There are two-, three-, and four-year scholarships available, depending on how much undergraduate education the soldier has already completed.
 Those accepted to master's degree programs may be eligible for two-year scholarships.
 Upon acceptance into the program, soldiers leave active duty (thereby losing their military pay and benefits) and enroll as ROTC cadets.
 Following graduation, soldiers commission as a second lieutenants and serve on active duty, in the Reserve or in the National Guard.